LuisEnriqueML1/sql_practice/Basic/Analyzing Students' Mental Health in SQL.md

 The first step is to get an idea of the data.
 According to the introduction, higher levels of todep signify major depression, an increase in tosc means more connections with others, and toas indicates higher acculturative stress.

 ## 🛢 3.1 Data Exploration SQL
-Using SQL, we will describe these parameters, focusing on dimensions such as gender, type of student (inter_dom), and language proficiency (japanese_cate and english_cate).
-This will help us understand the distribution and relationships within the dataset.
+Using SQL, I will describe these parameters, focusing on dimensions such as gender, type of student (inter_dom), and language proficiency (japanese_cate and english_cate).
+This will help to understand the distribution and relationships within the dataset.

 ### 3.1.1 Look at the data

-Using SQL in Python, we write a query to see the first 3 rows of all dataset.
+Using SQL in Python, I write a query to see the first 3 rows of all dataset.

 ```
 query = '''